JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 > Note: The gatsby-plugin-react-helmet comes preinstalled with the default Gatsby starter

-**Configure Plugins** Before we go ahead to create pages, let’s configure the installed plugins.
+**Configure Plugins** Before we go ahead to create pages, let's configure the installed plugins.
 Navigate to gatsby-config.js in the root directory of your project and edit it to:

 ```js
 module.exports = {